 Ho Chi Minh City

 We then continue to Hoi An, a picturesque town along the Thu Bon River.
 This exceptionally well-preserved example of a Southeast Asian trading port, dating from the 15th century, was declared a UNESCO World Heritage Site in 1999.
-Upon our arrival, we will enjoy some regional specialties for lunch.
+Upon our arrival, we enjoy some regional specialties for lunch.

 This afternoon, we have the unique opportunity to visit the art studio of a local Vietnamese painter, Sinh Trong.
 Sinh grew up in an orphanage in Hoi An, and through the Lifestart Foundation (an organization supporting disadvantaged youth through skills and employment training) he was able to become a successful artist.
 Over Vietnamese tea, we learn more about the Lifestart Foundation, and may have the chance to make a miniature Hoi An lantern, under the instruction of workshop staff.
 You will see these lanterns at night glimmering along the Tu Bon River.

 This evening, you are free to wander the vibrant markets of Hoi An and perhaps you will choose to visit one of the many famous tailors or numerous shops showcasing local handicrafts.
 Dinner will be on your own this evening.